 Sure, you can go for an expensive seed starter from the home improvement store, but why bother?
 Instead, make the most of what you use during the year.
 Cardboard boxes that hold pastas and cereals make perfect containers, as do paper cups.
-You can even use plastic containers, such as water bottles cut in half.
+You can even use plastic containers, such as water bottles cut in half for creating your winter garden indoors.
 Just make sure that all of these containers have a small hole cut in the bottom to help the water drain out.
 You will also need a tray to set these in, one that fits the shelves, to capture all that extra water.

 If you want to make the seedlings look gorgeous, so with the same type or color of container on each shelf.
 A pretty line of white paper cups can make your indoor garden look neat and clean.